Home > Facade > 21st Century Software Solutions for Door, Window & Façade Industry

 9. After sales

-In last couple of years, we have seen CEOs taking keen interest in Barcode and RFID Technology.
-Barcode based tracking is now commonly used in India to maintain stock and inventory.
+In the last couple of years, we have seen CEOs taking a keen interest in Barcode and RFID Technology.
+Barcode-based tracking is now commonly used in India to maintain stock and inventory.

 More recently we have seen RFID technology entering the industry mainly to track crucial production stages.
-Production tracking is core function of the ERP system; a module which allows stakeholders to precisely monitor production of doors, windows and façade.
-Systems that allow production manager to track a “single product” by creating time stamps of its every production event.
-A bird’s eye view of software dashboard, can allow managers, and owners to monitor every stage of production live.
-Automation is the key to ERP system’s success.
-A software which can increase visibility, grant total business control, increase timely coordination, send advance warnings and alerts, eliminate business redundancies, increase profits, and gain a significant competitive edge on the market place.
+Production tracking is a core function of the ERP system; a module that allows stakeholders to precisely monitor production of doors, windows and façade.
+Systems that allow production managers to track a “single product” by creating time stamps for every production event.
+A bird’s eye view of the software dashboard can allow managers, and owners to monitor every stage of production live.
+Automation is the key to the ERP system’s success.
+A software that can increase visibility, grant total business control, increase timely coordination, send advance warnings and alerts, eliminate business redundancies, increase profits, and gain a significant competitive edge in the marketplace.

-Fenestration software configuration and implementation can be a complicated and challenging, as every company is different, and so are their business processes.
-Over the years, we have seen significant rise in software acquisition.
-To invest in a right software is an important decision, but most companies commonly ignore the implication of implementation and training of software.
-While products based software require less time on implementation, ERP systems need at least a month for completion of this stage.
-Both implementation and training are crucial stages which cannot be ignored; a buyer needs to consider cost of implementation and training which will easily add about 2030 per cent of software purchase cost.
+Fenestration software configuration and implementation can be complicated and challenging, as every company is different, and so are their business processes.
+Over the years, we have seen a significant rise in software acquisition.
+Investing in the right software is an important decision, but most companies commonly ignore the implication of implementation and training of software.
+While products-based software requires less time for implementation, ERP systems need at least a month to complete this stage.
+Both implementation and training are crucial stages that cannot be ignored; a buyer needs to consider the cost of implementation and training which will easily add about 2030 per cent of the software purchase cost.

-In recent years, most software companies offer additional implementation and training packages whether you are buying bespoke solution or a ready-to-use product software.
+In recent years, most software companies have offered additional implementation and training packages whether you are buying a bespoke solution or a ready-to-use product software.
 You want to implement the system accurately.
 Although these packages would add a cost to your software budget, it is of vital importance to implement the software in a defined manner into your business.
 Software training is another crucial stage where minimal emphasis is given.
 Training is strongly recommended for staff and stakeholders.
-A software is worthless if its users do not use it correctly, or to its maximum capability.
+Software is worthless if its users do not use it correctly, or to its maximum capability.

 More recently we have seen a steady rise of bespoke or tailormade fenestration software.
-Whilst software development, we have seen rise in demand of modules like “LIVE alerts” for customers and business owners through SMS and email.
-Another interesting module we have seen is a dedicated “company messenger” integrated in the ERP for inter-departmental communication; here chats can be linked to LIVE JOBS for internal record.
-Demand for customised dashboard for each ERP users with their daily tasks, reminders and favourites charts and graphs, are common requests.
-Recently we have seen more developments on site management areas where business wants software users to measure, snag, track, and report through an “ERP MOBILE APP” from remote site locations.
+Whilst in software development, we have seen a rise in demand for modules like “LIVE alerts” for customers and business owners through SMS and email.
+Another interesting module we have seen is a dedicated “company messenger” integrated with the ERP for inter-departmental communication; here chats can be linked to LIVE JOBS for internal records.
+Demand for a customised dashboard for each ERP user with their daily tasks, reminders and favourites charts and graphs are common requests.
+Recently we have seen more developments in site management areas where business wants software users to measure, snag, track, and report through an “ERP MOBILE APP” from remote site locations.

-“Human ability to harness data in software systems is now empowering fenestration companies in India to take actionable decisions and offers spurs to boost sales and fulfill customer demands.”
+“Human ability to harness data in software systems is now empowering fenestration companies in India to take actionable decisions and offers spurs to boost sales and fulfil customer demands.”